 Frequently Asked Questions

-1. When will the 2018 Geraldine R. Dodge Poetry Festival occur?
+1. When will the next Geraldine R. Dodge Poetry Festival occur?

 2. How can I receive Festival information as it is released?

-Join our mailing list and receive updates and information on the 2018 Poetry Festival.
+Join our mailing list and receive updates and information on all of our events and programs.
 If applicable, include both email and street address.

 You can also follow us on Facebook and Twitter @DodgePoetryFest and Instagram @dodgepoetry to keep up with Dodge Poetry Festival and Program news.